VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

   - Enables collaborative editing
   - Maintains operation history

-### Version Property Explained

-The version property in our Yjs-inspired operation-based system serves a different purpose than traditional sequential versioning:

-1. **Clock Vector Component**
-   - Acts as part of the logical clock vector in our CRDT system
-   - Represents local sequence number for a particular client/node
-   - NOT used for traditional optimistic concurrency control
+### Snapshot ID System

+The system uses a `snapshot_id` field (UUID) to uniquely identify each version of content:

+1. **Version Identification**
+   - Each content version has a unique `snapshot_id`
+   - Generated as a UUID when content is created or updated
+   - Used to track the exact state of content at a specific point in time
    - Example:
      ```typescript
-     interface ClockVector {
+     interface ContentVersion {
+         id: string;
+         snapshot_id: string;
+         json: any;
+         author: string;
+         created_at: string;
-         clientId: string;
+         last_modified_at: string;
-         localVersion: number;
-         timestamp: number;
      }
      ```

 2. **Performance Optimization**
-   - Quick way to check if ANY changes occurred
-   - Helps with cache invalidation decisions
-   - Does NOT determine the exact state
+   - Enables quick identification of specific content versions
+   - Facilitates efficient content retrieval
+   - Supports caching strategies
    - Example usage:
      ```typescript
-     async function hasAnyChanges(contentId: string, lastKnownVector: ClockVector) {
+     async function getContentBySnapshot(snapshot_id: string) {
+         // First check active content
+         let content = await db.findOne({ snapshot_id });

+         // If not found, check archive
+         if (!content) {
-         const currentVector = await getClockVector(contentId);
+             content = await db_archive.findOne({ snapshot_id });
-         return !vectorsEqual(currentVector, lastKnownVector);
          }

+         return content;
+     }
      ```

-3. **Monitoring and Debugging**
+3. **Tracking and Auditing**
-   - Tracks update frequency per client
-   - Helps identify high-activity clients
-   - Assists in troubleshooting sync patterns
+   - Provides immutable reference to specific content versions
+   - Enables precise tracking of content lineage
+   - Supports audit requirements
-   - Example monitoring:
+   - Example query:
      ```sql
-     SELECT client_id, MAX(local_version) as version_height
-     FROM db_operations
+     SELECT * FROM db_operations
-     GROUP BY client_id
-     ORDER BY version_height DESC;
+     WHERE content_snapshot_id = '123e4567-e89b-12d3-a456-426614174000';
      ```

-4. **Migration and Compatibility**
-   - Supports legacy system integrations
-   - Helps with transitional architectures
-   - NOT used for state resolution
-   - Example bridge:
-     ```typescript
-     interface StateCompatibility {
-         yjsState: Array<Operation>;
-         legacyVersion: number;  // For backwards compatibility only
-     }
-     ```

-### Important Note on Concurrent Edits
+### Important Note on Content Versioning

-In our Yjs-inspired system, the source of truth for the document state comes from:
+In our system, content versioning is managed through:
+1. The `snapshot_id` field for unique version identification
-1. The complete operation log
+2. The complete operation log for tracking changes
-2. The CRDT merge rules
-3. The vector clock timestamps
+3. The patch request system for managing updates

-The version number is NOT used for:
-- State resolution
-- Conflict detection
-- Determining document equality
-- Operation ordering

-This is a significant departure from traditional version control systems, where version numbers determine the document state.
-In our system, concurrent edits are handled through the operation log and CRDT rules, making the version number primarily useful for performance optimization and monitoring.
+This approach provides several benefits:
+- Immutable content versions
+- Clear lineage tracking
+- Support for branching and variations
+- Efficient storage of historical versions

 ### 2. Composites